-Celebrated pilot ‘Sully’ urges further updates to Boeing’s 737 MAX – and to older 737s
+Celebrated pilot Capt.
+Sully urges further updates to Boeing’s 737 MAX

 “It was clear to me how the accident crews could have run out of time and altitude,” he said.

-He contrasted his own experience in 2009 — when he saw the geese approach seconds before they hit and felt the shudder as they were ingested into the engines, leaving little mystery about what was happening to his airplane — with that of the crew of Lion Air Flight JT610 in 2018.
+He contrasted his own experience in 2009 — when he saw the geese approach seconds before they hit and felt the shudder as they were drawn into the engines, leaving little mystery about what was happening to his airplane — with that of the crew of Lion Air Flight JT610 in 2018.

 On that flight, one sensor failure set off “rapidly cascading effects through multiple systems that quickly became ambiguous and confusing,” he said.
 “It’s likely the crew never fully comprehended what was killing them, especially since they had never heard of MCAS.”